Lower Limb Cast Care Information – For Patients and Carers of a Patient

 4. Elevation is important to reduce swelling.

-5. Leg casts must not be walked on unless you are specifically advised that you can do so.
-(If you are able to walk with this cast, you will be provided with a shoe which must be worn).
+5. Leg casts must not be walked on unless told to do so.
+(If you/the patient are able to walk with this cast, please ensure you/the patient wear the shoe provided).

-6. Movement of joints and digits (toes, knees and hips) outside of the cast for 5 minutes in every waking hour is extremely important.
+6. Movement of joints and digits (toes, knees and hips) for 5 minutes in every waking hour is extremely important.
+Please read specific cast care advice sheet enclosed with patient documentation).

-7. Do not poke anything down the cast as this may cause a sore, do not add any extra padding as this may make the cast tight.
+7. Do not poke anything down the cast as this may cause a sore.

-Complications that may occur whilst in the cast
+Complications that may occur whilst in a cast

 If any of the following occur contact the Fracture Clinic medical staff.
-In an emergency when the clinic is closed, contact the Emergency department.
+In an emergency when the clinic is closed, contact the Accident and Emergency department.

 1. Increased pain that is not helped by pain relief and rest.
 Any pain in the calf.